Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 \textit{(b)} We will show that if $\MM$ is a $1$-dimensional abstract rigidity matroid, then the $\MM$-circuits are precisely the cycle graphs $C_n, n \geq 3$.
 In fact, it suffices to show that cycle graphs are $\MM$-circuits.
 Indeed, $\MM$ has dimensionality one, so forests are $\MM$-independent, and since every graph that is not a forest contains a cycle, if cycles are $\MM$-circuits, then they must be the only $\MM$-circuits.

 We prove that the cycle $C_n$ is an $\MM$-circuit by induction on $n$.
 The $n=3$ case follows from \cref{theorem:abstractrigidity}.
 Thus, let us assume that $n \geq 4$ and that $C_{n-1}$ is an $\MM$-circuit.
 By gluing a triangle onto an edge $e$ of $C_{n-1}$, we can write $C_n$ as $(C_{n-1} \cup C_3) - e$.
 Thus by the circuit elimination axiom, $C_n$ must contain an $\MM$-circuit.
-Since forests are $\MM$-independent, this shows that $C_n$ itself must be an $\MM$-circuit, as desired. \end{proof}
+Since forests are $\MM$-independent, this $\MM$-circuit must be all of $C_n$, as desired. \end{proof}

-Besides the family $\mathcal{R}_d$ of $d$-dimensional generic rigidity matroids, the most studied families of abstract rigidity matroids are the family $\mathcal{H}_d$ of $d$-hypergraphic matroids introduced by Kalai \cite{kalai_1985}, and the family $\mathcal{C}_d$ of generic $C^{d-2}_ {d-1}$-cofactor matroids introduced by Whiteley \cite{whiteley_1996}.
-These matroids are also defined as linear matroids of generic evaluations of certain symbolic matrices.
+Besides the family $\mathcal{R}_d$ of $d$-dimensional generic rigidity matroids, the most studied families of abstract rigidity matroids are the family $\mathcal{H}_d$ of $d$-hypergraphic matroids introduced by Kalai~\cite{kalai_1985}, and the family $\mathcal{C}_d$ of generic $C^{d-2}_{d-1}$-cofactor matroids introduced by Whiteley~\cite{whiteley_1996}.
+These are also defined as row matroids of certain symbolic matrices.

 Another way of constructing families of abstract rigidity matroids is by fixing an irreducible affine variety $X \subseteq \RR^d$ and letting $\mathcal{R}_X(G)$ be the row matroid of the rigidity matrix $R(G,p)$, where $p : V(G) \to X$ is a generic embedding.
 Here, ``generic'' is meant in the sense of ``generic among embeddings of $G$ into $X$'', as opposed to a generic embedding of $G$ into $\RR^d$ in which the points happen to lie on $X$.
 It can be shown using standard techniques that if $X$ is not contained in any affine hyperplane, then $\mathcal{R}_X$ is a family of abstract $d$-dimensional rigidity matroids.

 By taking $X = \RR^d$, we recover the family $\mathcal{R}_d$ of generic rigidity matroids.

-It seems likely that for $d \geq 2$, there are uncountably many graph matroid families of the form $\mathcal{R}_X$.
-Nonetheless, as far as we are aware, the only case of this construction that has been considered previously is when $X$ is the moment curve in $\RR^d$, which was recently investigated by Crespo Ruiz and Santos \cite{cresporuiz.santos_2023}.
+As far as we are aware, the only other case of this construction that has been considered previously is when $X$ is the moment curve in $\RR^d$, which was recently investigated by Crespo Ruiz and Santos~\cite{cresporuiz.santos_2023}.